 - Medical College Admissions Test (MCAT)

-- CASPer - All applicants to Virginia Commonwealth University School of Medicine are required to complete the American Professional Health Sciences (CSP10101) CASPer test in order to be eligible for an interview invitation.
+- CASPer - All applicants to Virginia Commonwealth University School of Medicine are required to complete the American Professional Health Sciences (CSP-10111) CASPer test in order to be eligible for an interview invitation.
 Please note there are limited test date options available.
 You can find them at takecasper.com.
 Scores take 3 weeks for medical schools to receive.
 CASPer scores are used at the time of interview invitation decisions.
+Please review CASPer Instructions 2020 for full details.

 Virginia Commonwealth University School of Medicine participates in the American College Application Services (AMCAS).
 All application materials may be obtained through AMCAS.